 If you own a home and file bankruptcy, you can keep your home and mortgage secured by the mortgage.
 Depending upon whether you file Chapter 7 or Chapter 13, the course of events that follows the filing of the bankruptcy will be slightly different.
-One analysis which must be done relates to the equity in your home.
+One analysis that must be done relates to the equity in your home.
 Generally speaking, you are allowed $35,000.00 in equity per spouse to keep a home in Chapter 7.
-This known as an Exemption.
+This is known as an Exemption.
 In Chapter 13 you can have additional equity beyond those limits; however, it will affect your Chapter 13 payment.

 Your Mortgage In Chapter 7

 If you own a home with a mortgage and you file Chapter 7, it is important that you are current on your mortgage upon filing the Chapter 7, or by the time of the 341 hearing at the very latest.
 If you wish to keep the home in Chapter 7, you will continue to make mortgage payments to a bankruptcy department at the mortgage company while the Chapter 7 case is active.
 Once the case closes, you will resume making payments to the mortgage company in the same manner you did prior to filing.

 It is important to note that the filing of a bankruptcy technically discharges the debt (mortgage); however, unless you are planning to surrender the property in bankruptcy, you will need to continue to make mortgage payments.

 Unlike reaffirmations for car loans, mortgage debt is very rarely reaffirmed in bankruptcy.
 Courts frown upon it in an attempt to protect debtors who have recently received a discharge from substantial debt.
 The American Bankruptcy Institute has written at length about this stance.